braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/promotion_codes.md

 ### Step 4: Promotion code upload

-Braze does not manage code creation or redemption.
-As a result, you'll have to generate your promotion codes to a CSV file and upload them to Braze.
+Braze does not manage code creation or redemption, meaning you must generate your promotion codes to a CSV file and upload them to Braze.
 Make sure the CSV file follows these guidelines:

 - Has one code per row.
 - Includes these columns: